Your Pathology Report

 Hormone Receptor Status

+Oestrogen and progesterone are hormones that drive the growth of most breast cancers, stimulating cancer cells to grow by binding their specific receptors, the oestrogen receptor (ER) and the progesterone receptor (PR).
 Hormone receptors for oestrogen and progesterone are present in high numbers in some breast cancers, making the growth of these tumours reliant on hormones.
-These tumours are referred to as hormone receptor positive, ER+/PR+, ER+/PR- or ER-/PR+.
-The receptors
+These tumours are referred to as hormone receptor positive (HR+) and can be ER+/PR+, ER+/PR- or rarely ER-/PR+.

-There is no universal standard for reporting the receptor status, so you may see anyone of the following:
+There is no universal standard for reporting the receptor status, so you may see any of the following:

 - A percentage of the cells that reacted positive for receptors (from 0% to 100%)